martius-lab/depRL/README.md

 ### MyoLeg
 If you are coming here for the MyoLeg, take a look at this [tutorial](https://github.com/facebookresearch/myosuite/blob/main/docs/source/tutorials.rst#load-dep-rl-baseline).
 It will show you how to run the pre-trained baseline.
 We also explain how to train the walking agent in the MyoSuite  [documentation](https://myosuite.readthedocs.io/en/latest/baselines.html#dep-rl-baseline).
 <p align="center">
 <img src=https://github.com/martius-lab/depRL/assets/24903880/d06200ae-ad35-484c-9d55-83b5235269bc width=350
 </p>

+## SCONE
+To be filled in.

 ## Abstract
 Muscle-actuated organisms are capable of learning an unparalleled diversity of